w-pay/sdk-wpay-ios-frames/README.md

 set the `Custom Class` of the view to `FramesView` from the `WPayFramesSDK` module (XCode 12.2)

-An Application can instruct the JS SDK via the posting of `JavascriptCommand`s, and receive messages from the SDK via the use of the `FramesView.Callback`.
+An Application can instruct the JS SDK via the posting of `JavascriptCommand`s, and receive messages from the SDK via the use of the `FramesViewCallback`.
 This allows the Application to orchestrate the usage of the SDK with native logic and UI components eg: Buttons.

 ## Frames SDK Version